Updated: May 1, 2023

 In addition, surveying users and talking with them can provide “ah-ha” moments that traditional messaging strategies rarely uncover.
 Bottom line – talk to your users.
 Explore their needs.
 And develop your content based on their goals and how they can achieve them.

 The vast majority of the clients we work with use Google Analytics to understand user behavior, conversions, goals, and content consumed.
 That’s the good news.
-The bad news is very few have their Google Analytics set up properly to correctly collect and interpret their audience behavior data.
+The bad news is very few have GA set up properly to correctly collect and interpret their audience behavior data.

-Bad data leads to ill-informed decision making.
-Northwoods has a wealth of information available for you to assist you in understanding how people are exploring your site.
-Once you have analytics set up properly, you can benchmark your site to ensure accurate reporting so you can make informed decisions about your site’s information architecture.
-Additionally, now is the time to start thinking about GA4.
+Once you have GA4 and Google Tag Manager set up properly, you can benchmark your site to ensure accurate reporting so you can make informed decisions about your site’s information architecture.
 We have an entire digital Hub focused on GA4 for your reference.

 Benchmark Your Competition